starkriedesel/ScoreEngine/README.md

 Also in alpha support now is AWS integration.
 Very few commands are supported by AWS but this is a good option for cheap/temporary virtual networks.

-LibVirt + VirtualBox currently supports:
+LibVirt + VirtualBox currently supports (beta status):
 * Start / Stop / Restart
 * Pause / Resume
 * Create / Restore from snapshot
 * Screenshot (every 3 seconds - this really likes crashing the server...)
 * Multiple servers

+AWS currently supports (alpha status):
+* Start / Stop / Restart

 Read the commented section of config/settings.yml and create a settings.local.yml with the relevent sections to enable Server Manager.